pyOpenSci/python-package-guide/TRANSLATING.md

 ### How do I know when a translation is ready to be released?

 When a translation is ready to be included in the next release of the guide, the maintainers will add the language code to the `RELEASE_LANGUAGES` list in the `noxfile.py` configuration file.
 This will trigger the build of the translation during the release process, and the translated version of the guide will be available on the pyOpenSci website.

+TODO: There are many approaches here, some projects release a translation as soon as some strings are translated, others wait until a certain percentage of the content is translated.

 ### How can I get help with my translation?